petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 ### <a id="step4"></a> Step 4: Investigate why the configuration isn't being applied

 Not every failure in cloud-init results in a fatal provisioning failure.
-For example, if you use the `runcmd` module in a cloud-init config, a nonzero exit code from the command cause the VM provisioning to fail.
+For example, if you use the `runcmd` module in a cloud-init config, a nonzero exit code from the command causes the VM provisioning to fail.
 This behavior occurs because the module runs after the core provisioning steps in the first three stages of cloud-init.
 To troubleshoot why the configuration didn't apply, review the logs in Step 3, and cloud-init modules manually.
 For example:

 - `runcmd` - do the scripts run without errors?
-Run the configuration manually from the terminal to ensure they run as expected.
+To ensure they run as expected, run the configuration manually from the terminal.
 - Installing packages - does the VM have access to package repositories?
 - Check the `customData` configuration that was provided to the VM.
 This file is located in `/var/lib/cloud/instances/<unique-instance-identifier>/user-data.txt`.